Skip to Content

 Terms and Conditions

-There are usually a number of terms and conditions placed on drinks packages:
+There are usually some terms and conditions placed on drinks packages:

 • There may be a limit on the number of drinks you can have in 24 hours.